Food

 Bacteria Transfer in an Instant

 The results were clear.
 Bacteria begin transferring the moment food touches the floor.
 Even with less than one second of contact, a significant amount of bacteria adhered to the food.
 While longer contact times did increase bacterial transfer, there was no threshold at which "under five seconds" was safe.
-(You can learn more from books on food hygiene)
+You can learn more from books on food hygiene

-Food Type and Floor Material Matter Most
+Food Type and Floor Material Matter the Most

 The most interesting finding from Schaffner's experiment was that the moisture content of the food and the floor material had a far greater impact on bacterial transfer than contact time.